MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointExperts/experts-admin/sorry-something-went-wrong-when-try-to-schedule-a-data-refresh.md

 localization_priority: Normal
 ---

-# "Sorry, something went wrong" or "A schedule cannot be enabled for a workbook with no external data sources" error when you try to schedule a data refresh by using PowerPivot for SharePoint 2016
+# "A schedule cannot be enabled for a workbook" when you try to schedule a data refresh by using PowerPivot

 ## Symptoms